aimhubio/aim/docs/source/quick_start/QL_basics.md

 #### Searching runs

-When iterating over runs the current [Run](./SDK_basics.html#create-a-run) is accessible via `run` instance in the query context.
-It has the following default properties.
+When searching runs, use the `run` keyword which represents the [Run](./SDK_basics.html#create-a-run) object.
+It has the following properties:

 | Property | Description |
 | -------- | ----------- |